OpenCoreVentures/open-core-ventures-source-available-license/README.md

 # Open Core Ventures Source Available License (OCVSAL)

+## About

-s a source available license designed specifically to cover the proprietary components of software.
+Open Core Ventures Source Available License (OCVSAL) is a source available license designed specifically to cover the proprietary components of software.
 It’s a simple license that clearly requires a commercial agreement for production use while providing access to the codebase.
 Here’s how it works:

 - **View and modify:** Users can view, modify, test, and publish modifications to the code.
 - **Commercial agreement required:** Using the software in production requires a valid commercial agreement (subscription or contract) with the license holder.